Proprietary Reverse Mortgage: What You Need To Know

 Rocket Mortgage® lets you get to house hunting sooner.

-Who Needs A Proprietary Reverse Mortgage?
+Who Can Benefit From A Proprietary Reverse Mortgage?

 To qualify for this type of loan, you must be 62 or older, have enough equity in the home and use the home as a primary residence.
 You can own your home free and clear or have an existing mortgage.

-If you match this type of borrower, you should still research all of your options, including other reverse mortgages and alternative loan options, and shop around for the best loan terms.
+You should still research all of your options, including other reverse mortgages and alternative loan options, and shop around for the best loan terms.

 How Do Proprietary Reverse Mortgages Work?

 With a proprietary reverse mortgage, your proceeds come from your home’s equity.
-The loan first pays off your current mortgage, then any remaining proceeds are provided in a lump sum that you can use for anything and are nontaxable.
+The loan first pays off your current mortgage.
+Then, any remaining proceeds are provided in a lump sum that you can use for anything and are nontaxable.
 You must continue to pay your property taxes and homeowners insurance and maintain your home and your name stays on the title of the home.

-Because they’re not federally-insured, most proprietary reverse mortgages don’t require upfront mortgage insurance or monthly mortgage insurance premiums.
+Because they’re not federally insured, most proprietary reverse mortgages don’t require upfront mortgage insurance or monthly mortgage insurance premiums.
 However, they often come with higher interest rates.